yetanotherco/yet-another-bridge/docs/contracts/deploy.md

 ## Recap

-At this point, we should have deployed an ETH smart contract as well as declared and deployed 2 L2 smart contracts, one on Starknet and one on ZKSync, both connected to act as a bridge between these two chains.
+At this point, we should have deployed an Ethereum smart contract, Payment Registry, as well as declared and deployed 2 L2 Escrows, one on Starknet and another one on ZKSync, both connected to Ethereum Payment Registry to act as a bridge between these chains.

 ## More deploy targets

 There also exists more make targets that can help us deploy more easily and more quickly our smart contracts.
 Once we have correctly configured out _.env_ files, as explained above, we can use the following make targets:

-To deploy only our Payment Registry on Ethereum L1 and an Escrow on Starknet:
+To deploy only our Ethereum Payment Registry and our Escrow on Starknet:
 ```bash
 make ethereum-and-starknet-deploy
 ```

-To deploy only our Payment Registry on Ethereum L1 and an Escrow on ZKSync:
+To deploy only our Ethereum Payment Registry and our Escrow on ZKSync:
 ```bash
 make ethereum-and-zksync-deploy
 ```

-To deploy everything stated above, our Payment Registry on Ethereum L1, an Escrow on Starknet and another Escrow on ZKSync:
+To deploy everything stated above, our Ethereum Payment Registry, an Escrow on Starknet and another Escrow on ZKSync:
 ```bash
 make deploy-all
 ```